Gallery-of-Kaeon/Kaeon-FUSION/README.md

 where systems need to be dramatically modified at runtime, or where projects are expected to have requirements that will change in unpredictable ways.

-The similarities it has to LISP also make it a prime choice for programming language research, for use as a scripting language, and for use as a transpilation target.
+Though Kaeon FUSION can in theory adapt to just about anything, its most obvious applications are in programming language research, for use as a scripting language, and for use as a transpilation target.